Gabriel Moreno Preview, Player Props: Diamondbacks vs. Padres

-The Arizona Diamondbacks, including Gabriel Moreno (.364 on-base percentage in past 10 games, 53 points above season-long percentage), take on starting pitcher Seth Lugo and the San Diego Padres at PETCO Park, Friday at 9:40 PM ET.
+The Arizona Diamondbacks, including Gabriel Moreno and his .567 slugging percentage in past 10 games, including four extra-base hits but no home run), battle starting pitcher Yu Darvish and the San Diego Padres at PETCO Park, Saturday at 8:40 PM ET.

-He notched a home run while going 1-for-4 in his previous game against the Padres.
+He strung together two hits (going 2-for-3) in his most recent appearance against the Padres.

 Gabriel Moreno Game Info & Props vs. the Padres